FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 The line fits well!
 There is room for improvement, but we leave that up to you!
 You can play with the optimisers, the number of epochs, learning rate, etc. to improve the fitting and reduce the loss!

 ## Linear regression model on a real dataset
-We now move on to a relative;y complex linear regression model.
+We now move on to a relatively complex linear regression model.
 Here we will use a real dataset from [`MLDatasets.jl`](https://github.com/JuliaML/MLDatasets.jl), which will not confine our data points to have only one feature.
 Let's start by importing the required packages -

 ```jldoctest linear_regression_complex
 julia> using Flux